aws4embeddedlinux/meta-aws-demos/raspberrypi4-64/aws-iot-greengrass-v2/README.md

-# AWS IoT Greengrass for the Raspberry Pi 4
+# AWS IoT Greengrass for the Raspberry Pi4 64 Bin

 You may perform the build steps on an EC2 instance, copy the image locally, and then flash the MicroSD locally.
 The steps in this